-Figure 18 The DFFE Screening tool Palaeontological Theme and SAHRIS PalaeoSensitivity Map, indicating Low (Green, Medium (orange) and High (Red) palaeontological significance in the larger study area (https://screening.environment.gov.za/).
+Figure 10 The DFFE Screening tool Palaeontological Theme and SAHRIS PalaeoSensitivity Map, indicating High (Red) palaeontological significance in the larger study area (https://screening.environment.gov.za/).

+The proposed Brandvlei to Soafskolk pipeline development is located in flat-lying terrain within the semi-arid Bushmanland region and is underlain by the potentially fossiliferous Quaternary Kalahari Group, unfossiliferous Jurassic dolerite as well as fossiliferous Prince Albert Formation (Ecca Group).
+At depth, the area is underlain by a diversity of unfossiliferous Precambrian basement rocks (c.
+2 billion years old) of the Namaqua-Natal Province.
-The SAHRIS PalaeoMap indicates that the Palaeontological Sensitivity of the Quaternary Kalahari and Dwyka Groups is Moderate, while that of the Prins Albert Formation of the Ecca Group is High.
-Unfossiliferous sediment with Zero Palaeontological Sensitivity includes Jurassic Dolerite as well as sediments of the Namaqua-Natal Province (Almond and Pether, 2009; Almond et al., 2013; Groenewald et al. 2014).
-The suggested location is classified as having a High (orange) Palaeontology Theme Sensitivity in the DFFE Screening Report.

-The site investigation and desktop research (National Database and published data) concluded that the area's fossil heritage of scientific and conservational interest is relatively rare and of low scientific and conservational value.
+The SAHRIS PalaeoMap indicates that the Palaeontological Sensitivity of the Quaternary Kalahari alluvium is Moderate, that of the unfossiliferous Jurassic Dolerite is Zero while that of the Prince Albert Formation is High (Almond and Pether, 2009; Almond et al., 2013, Groenewald et al. 2014).
+The suggested location is classified as having a High Palaeontology Theme Sensitivity in the DFFE Screening Report.
+The site investigation and desktop research (National Database and published data) concluded that the area's fossil heritage of scientific and conservational interest is relatively rare.
+However, many taxons have been described from a single specimen; thus, well-preserved fossils are important.
 Data indicates that fossil sites are generally rare, sporadic and unpredictable.
-A low significance has thus been allocated to the development footprint.
-This contrasts with the High Sensitivity allocated to the development area by the SAHRIS Palaeontological Sensitivity Map and DFFE Screening Tool.
-The Very High Palaeontological Sensitivity indicated by the DFFE Screening Tool is thus contested/disputed, with a Low
+A low significance has, therefore, been allocated to the development footprint.
+This is in disagreement with the High Sensitivity allocated to the development area by the DFFE Screening Tool and SAHRIS PalaeoMap (Butler 2024, Appendix A).

-Palaeontological Sensitivity assigned to the development based on the site investigation in November 2022 (Butler 2024, Appendix A).